 There is entry but little access 1 .6

-Women, we need more help in this arena 1 .6
+Women, we need more help in this arena 1 .€

 Total 167 100.0

-1000

-There are firms that qualify for DBE certification, but are not getting certified d?
-(Commen ts)
+There are firms that qualify for DBE certification, but are not getting certification.

-Frequency Percent

-160 95.8
+Frequency 160 Percent 95.8

-Becoming DBE is not accessible 1 .6
+Becoming DBE is not accessible 1

-Certification agencies are fair and the systems they use for certification are administered fairly.
+Certification agencies are fair and the systems they use for certification are administered 1 .6

+fairly.
 1 .6

 Certifing agencies look to deny versus approving applications, plus it takes to long to get certified.
 Agencies are wanting businesses to wait a year until applying but that is not in the guidelines to apply.
 1 .6

 Many firms are reluctant to share financial information and do the paperwork necessary to become certified.
 They are also turned off by different certifying agencies requesting different information for certification.
 1 .6

 No information 1 .6

 Please contact me for additional info 1 .6

 With a few notable exceptions, many minority-owned firms believe that the certification process is legal protection for the organization, that real opportunities don't exist for a DBE.
 Some DBEs conflate their personal interaction with staff with the repeatability / fairness of the certification process.
 If they have a bad or negative interaction with staff, they may think their "chances" of getting certified are lower.
 1 .6

 Total 167 100.0

-There is no reason to become DBE certified because the opportunities for DE PE ava as vev

-(Comments) se are so rar e.
+There is no reason to become DBE certified because the opportunities for D (Comments) )BE are so rar e.

 Frequency Percent

 152 91.0

 Again, I do not think TxDOT does enough to work with DBEs with their program or on construction projects.
 1 .6

 DBE certification helps.
-The next step is to require the primes to not only utilize DBE firms, but to be willing to contract larger critical project scopes to DBE firms (Not just the trash work) 1 .6
+The next step is to require the primes to not only utilize DBE irms, but to be willing to contract larger critical project scopes to DBE firms (Not just the rash work) 1 .6

-For my services 1 .6
+or my services 1 .6

-I 2, but again I think some DBEs don't recognize opportunities to subcontract to primes, including DBE primes. .
+2, but again I think some DBEs don't recognize opportunities to subcontract to primes, ncluding DBE primes. .
 1 .6

-I assumed that a cert DBE would open doors, yet I still have to prove as if I wasn't certified 1 .6
+assumed that a cert DBE would open doors, yet I still have to prove as if I wasn't ertified 1 .6

+~

-I do feel it is not given enough weight in the selection process.
-1 .6
+do feel it is not given enough weight in the selection process.

-I have yet to use mine.
 1 .6